unjs/c12/README.md

 The default is `process.env.NODE_ENV`.
 You can set `envName` to `false` or an empty string to disable the feature.

+### `inspectLoadedConfig`

+You can define callback that inspect resolved config.

+for example... if config is empty, you can throw Error.

 ## Extending configuration

 If resolved config contains a `extends` key, it will be used to extend the configuration.